 Five bonds in our sample labelled as green were issued by pure-play 'green' companies for general corporate purposes, with the rationale that all activities are green.
-These bonds do not have any separate green bond reporting, as the issuers consider general sustainability reporting to cover the green bonds.
+These bonds do not have any separate green bond reporting, as the issuers consider general sustainability reporting to cover exists without it being public.